Unfiled Tax Returns

 When U.S. taxpayers don’t file their tax returns by their due date – that is, April 15 unless extensions are granted – the IRS may decide to impose a failure-to-file penalty against them.

-Reach out to our unfiled tax returns attorney at the Law Offices of Darrin T. Mish today.
+Reach out the Law Offices of Darrin T. Mish today.
 Call (813) 229-7100 or contact us online for help.

 What Are Acceptable Reasons for Filing a Late Tax Return?